praneethmurthy/praneethmurthy.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 ---

-I am a second year PhD student in the Electrical and Computer Engineering Department at Iowa State University.
-My advisor is Prof. Namrata Vaswani.
-The main intention of writing this blog is for me to write about basic Machine Learning techqniques, mainly based to introduce people to the theoreteical foundations of ML.
+Hi!
+I am a fourth semester PhD student in the [Electrical and Computer Engineering Department](http://www.ece.iastate.edu/) at [Iowa State University](http://www.iastate.edu/) where I am fortunate to work under the guidance of [Namrata Vaswani](http://www.ece.iastate.edu/~namrata/).
+Broadly speaking, my interests are in the theoretical aspects of Machine Learning and High-Dimensional Statistical Signal Processing.
+Particularly I work on online, or streaming algorithms for matrix factorization.

 <!---
 %This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)